tspascoal-ce-dev/ghas-workshop/_labs/lab6.md

     - This can be really useful for a manager, architect, or developer to see which repositories assigned to the teams have security features enabled and how many alerts they are generating.
 8. At the bottom of the options on the left, you will see **Security Campaigns**.
     - Security campaigns are a new feature designed to help administrators and security managers create targeted campaigns and track remediation progress effectively.
-9. ⚠️ Please don't create a new security campaign as to not introduce noise to your fellow attendees ⚠️
+9. ⚠️ Please don't create a new security campaign as to not introduce noise to your fellow attendees ⚠️, but click on the existing campaign here (**SQL injection (CWE-89)**) to check it out!
+    - How are we doing on our goal?

 > [!TIP] If your If your company is using GitHub Enterprise or GitHub Teams plan and is not yet using GitHub Secrets Protection, you can run a [secret risk assessement](https://docs.github.com/en/code-security/securing-your-organization/understanding-your-organizations-exposure-to-leaked-secrets/about-secret-risk-assessment) at no cost to understand exposure to data leaks and to get an overview of your organization's secret leak footprint.